Non-Regular: Precarious academic labour at Emily Carr University of Art + Design

-ECU students and instructors often work together without communicating about the problematic working conditions that underpin our interactions.
-For non-regular instructors at Emily Carr University, these conditions include lack of adequate work space, under-compensation and no job security.
-They are also excluded from many of the supports and recognition afforded to regular faculty, including professional development and sabbatical leave that would assist them in maintaining their professional practices.
-Sessional faculty, who make up the majority of non-regular instructors at ECU, are also not paid to do service and are excluded from governing bodies of the university.
-These conditions create barriers for instructors to do their best work and impact curriculum and students’ learning in several ways.
-They also have serious implications for the state of academic integrity and freedom at ECU.
+Contract teaching appointments have become standard practice in post-secondary schools.
+At Emily Carr University of Art + Design (ECU) in 2016-2017, non-regular instructors were delivering 56.5% of credit course sections.
+But the university’s dependence on their labour is not reflected in their working conditions, which include lack of adequate work space, under-compensation and no job security.
+Sessional faculty, who make up the majority of non-regular instructors at ECU, are not paid to do service and are excluded from governing bodies of the university.
+These conditions create barriers for instructors to do their best work and impact curricula and students’ learning.
+They also have serious implications for academic integrity and freedom at ECU.

 In response, I produced the artist book Non-Regular: Precarious academic labour at Emily Carr University of Art + Design, consisting of testimonials, analysis, interviews and artwork by 27 instructors and artists.
 I organized, designed, edited and co-authored the book, and collaborated with dozens of non-regular and regular instructors who provided access, editorial advice and support—most of whom had to be anonymous due to their lack of job security.